Krirama/mini_jobs_prediction_analysis/README.md

 ## Final Recommendations

-- Take more time in career choice by analyzing future job predictions.
+- Take more time in career choice by analysing future job predictions.
 - Focus on upskilling.
 - Build connections for guidance and knowledge.
 - Apply to Medium-sized companies for a higher selection rate.